ApryseSDK/webviewer-ui/README.md

-  event-listeners/ - Listeners for the Core events helpers/         - Reused functions redux/           - Redux files for state managing
+  event-listeners/ - Listeners for the Core events helpers/         - Reused functions redux/           - Redux files for state managing lib/             - Lib folder created upon npm install, used for dev testing only
 ```

 ## API documentation